johampel/eval/README.md

     double result = context.evaluate("(2+3)*5");
     System.err.println(result);                        // prints "25.0"
 ```
 So all you have to do is to create a `DoubleContext` and call the `evaluate` method on it.
-In a
+In the
 context created this way there are also some commonly used constants and functions, so it is
 also perfect to write:
 ```java